DAPFAM: A Domain-Aware Family-level Dataset to benchmark cross domain patent retrieval: Background and Related Work

-Our proposed dataset endeavors to alleviate several of the issues faced by the above resources: \paragraph{\textbf{Multi-Jurisdiction Scope in English:}} By consolidating family-level patents from multiple offices (via a data provider like Lens.org), the dataset represents technology filed worldwide but filters it to English text for uniform analysis.
-This approach circumvents the complexity of language translation while still capturing a global perspective.
-It also reduces redundancy as usually patents within the same family represent the same invention. \paragraph{\textbf{Balanced and Sufficiently Large Query Set:}} We provide 1,247 queries, each derived from a patent family with a robust citation network (at least 100 forward/backward citations).
-The queries were sampled such as all domain are represented in a balanced way, thus allowing for per domain retrieval performance analysis. \paragraph{\textbf{In-Domain vs. Out-of-Domain Labeling:}} A core novelty is the labeling of cited patents as in-domain or out-of-domain based on shared IPC first-three-character codes.
-This explicit annotation allows direct experiments on cross-domain retrieval---an area less explored in prior resources. \paragraph{\textbf{Family-Level Aggregation with Full Text:}} Each query and target patent is aggregated at the family level, consolidating all textual fields (title, abstract, claims, description) to reduce duplicates and unify the invention’s representation.
-Large corpora like MAREC do not come with pre-aggregated family-level texts or standardized queries \parencite{Piroi2011CLEFIP2R}.
-Having a ready to use dataset reduces the preprocessing overhead. \paragraph{\textbf{Manageable Size for Passage-Level Research:}} While sufficiently extensive for varied IR tasks, the dataset remains manageable for passage-splitting experiments.
+These limitations motivate DAPFAM's systematic design: family-level aggregation reduces cross-jurisdictional redundancy while maintaining global coverage, explicit domain partitioning via IPC3 overlap scheme enables rigorous cross-domain evaluation and balanced query sampling ensures comprehensive technological representation. \paragraph{Family-Level Aggregation with Full Text:} Each query and target patent is aggregated at the family level, consolidating all textual fields (title, abstract, claims, description) to reduce duplicates and unify the invention's representation.
+Large corpora like MAREC do not come with pre-aggregated family-level texts or standardized queries.
+Having a ready to use dataset reduces the preprocessing overhead. \paragraph{Manageable Size for Passage-Level Research:} While sufficiently extensive for varied IR tasks, the dataset remains manageable for passage-splitting experiments.
 Datasets like MAREC are extremely large and unwieldy for smaller labs, whereas BigPatent lacks the pre-defined queries and domain labels needed for advanced retrieval tasks.

 Below is a comparative table that encapsulates the key aspects of each existing patent retrieval dataset versus our proposed dataset.
 This table is designed to clearly illustrate the gaps in current resources and highlight the added value of our approach.

 By addressing these concerns, we aim to provide a resource that not only supports prior art search but also serves as a launchpad for more advanced retrieval studies, particularly for cross-domain queries.
 The next section details the step-by-step process by which we constructed this dataset, explaining how we selected queries, designated relevance, and labeled domain overlaps.